What TikTok Creator Agencies Won't Tell You Before You Sign

 The Future of TikTok Creator Agencies

-The research says multi-platform management is no longer a premium offering — it is the baseline expectation.
 Pure TikTok agencies are being replaced by agencies that manage creators across TikTok, Instagram, YouTube, and subscription platforms simultaneously.
-Audiences and revenue do not live on one platform.
+Audiences and revenue do not live on one platform — and agencies that only serve one platform are a diminishing asset.

 Data-driven strategy is replacing gut-feel coaching.
 Strong agencies use sophisticated analytics to inform every content and timing decision.